Table of Contents

 If nothing else, a trip to Houston isn’t complete without at least driving by.
 The studio yard is fenced in, but completely accessible from the road and the statues, both president and nonpresident, are visible.

-Note: a news article from August 2019 outlines plans to create a museum and permanent home for the 44 heads in Huntsville, TX as a lasting legacy dedicate to their sculptor.
+Note: A news article from August 2019 outlines plans to create a museum and permanent home for the 44 heads in Huntsville, TX as a lasting legacy dedicate to their sculptor and, as of 2020, it seems that plans are moving forward.

 Finding the heads in South Dakota is tricky.
 (And not just because googling ‘President Heads South Dakota’ will get you a much more famous set of heads…) Their original location was an attraction called Presidents Park in Lead, South Dakota.
 As far as I can tell, some of them are still there and it may be accessible?
 (Similar to the Houston studio – Internet results are not clear on which ones remain and how difficult they are to visit.
 Regardless of their state, I am not condoning trespassing or doing anything either illegal/dangerous.)